amix/vimrc/README.md

 * [vim-fugitive](https://github.com/tpope/vim-fugitive): A Git wrapper so awesome, it should be illegal
 * [goyo.vim](https://github.com/junegunn/goyo.vim) and [vim-zenroom2](https://github.com/amix/vim-zenroom2):
 Remove all clutter and focus only on the essential.
 Similar to iA Writer or Write Room [Read more here](http://amix.dk/blog/post/19744)
+* [vim-commentary](https://github.com/tpope/vim-commentary): Comment stuff out.
+Use `gcc` to comment out a line (takes a count), `gc` to comment out the target of a motion. `gcu` uncomments a set of adjacent commented lines.

 ## Included color schemes